pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 RESTful API
 =========================

-The GFE service is not intended to be used as GUI tool, even though that capability is present.
-This service was built with the intention of exposing RESTful APIs for easy integration with any language and platform.
-One of the best ways to become familiar with each API is to test them out using the Swagger GUI.
+One of the best ways to become familiar with each API is to test them out using the Swagger API interface.
-Below I'll walk through each API with specific examples that are available on the Swagger GUI.
+Below I'll walk through each API with specific examples.

-If you'd like to make some suggestions for changing or updating the Swagger spec, then go to the Swagger hub page and make your suggested change or open a issue on github.
+The *structures* parameter is for returning each part of the GFE allele.
+By default it will always return the full structure, but you may want it to only return the GFE value if you are not concerned about each feature.
+For instance, if you submit a sequence to the gfe API without providing the *structures* parameter then it will return the accession, rank, sequence, and term for each feature.
+The *retry* parameter will set how many times you want the GFE service to retry a call to the feature service.

+Open an a issue on github with any suggested changes you have or any issues you notice with the service.

 * `POST /gfe`_
 * `POST /sequence`_